-Very light weight and low with no ankle protection.
+It’s known to be very lightweight and low with no ankle protection.

-SEAL Team Six guys wore gaiters (very light weight) over their pants leg and top to hiking boots to keep out sand and debris.
+SEAL Team Six guys wore gaiters (very lightweight) over their pants leg and top to hiking boots to keep out sand and debris.

-Vietnam era Jungle Boots These boots were worn in BUD/S back in the 70’s and 80’s and issued to guys in the Teams – especially those going to jungle deployment in Central and South America or the Phillipines.
+These boots were worn in BUD/S back in the ’70s and ’80s and issued to guys in the Teams – especially those going to jungle deployment in Central and South America or the Philippines.

 …I would pull out insoles and spray water inside to clean out all of the dirt and swamp mud.